 From responding to inquiries, nurturing leads, and arranging campus visits to managing contracts and overseeing the registration process, you and your team are the lifeblood of your institution.
 Helping your department work more efficiently is in the school’s best interest.
 But it also often requires bringing in new talent.

-By investing in admissions and enrollment software, you can boost efficiency without increasing your department’s headcount.
+By investing in enrollment management software, you can boost efficiency without increasing your department’s headcount.
 Not only does this help eliminate the costs associated with recruiting, hiring, and training additional personnel, but it also alleviates the burden on existing employees.

-A great solution helps you keep all admissions and enrollment activities and data in one central, secure location.
+A great solution helps you keep all admission and enrollment activities and data in one central, secure location.
 It also simplifies the process for candidate’s parents so they can provide the information you need to make a timely decision.

 Get the best of SchoolAdmin content sent straight to your inbox.

 Broad Organizational Objectives

 Schools are becoming increasingly siloed, with each team and department focusing on their own objectives and relying on disparate software.
 But keeping all prospective students’ data and communications in one easily accessible location will help improve cross-departmental alignment on organizational goals.

 For example, powerful admissions and enrollment management software will increase retention rates through strategic enrollment management (SEM) efforts, which, in turn, helps preserve your school’s positive reputation.
 And if your tool integrates with other team’s applications, you can ensure everyone is working with the same information.

 While your school’s leadership cares about what happens within your department, knowing an investment can have farther reaching benefits will help solidify their approval.